tomaszkingukrol/async-data-flow/README.md

     bar(endpoint=...) -> {'source'_a: source, 'data_a': data}

-### passing extra parameters

-If we need to pass extra parameters to not the first function in DataFlow, we must do that before DataFlow is defined.
-We can use partial function from the functools module:

-    from functools import partial

-    async def foo(endpoint, data):
-        ...

-    bar = partial(foo, endpoint = ...)

-and in example above configure DataFlow using bar function instead of foo function.

 ## More complex use cases

 We can configure more complex DataFlow package.
 DataFlow is defined as a tuple which contains pipe of functions executed sequentially (one by one).
 We can add nested tuple inside which functions will be executed concurrently: